Lexington Realty Trust (NYSE:LXP) Cut to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Lexington Realty Trust (NYSE:LXP) from a buy rating to a hold rating in a research report report published on Friday, Zacks.com reports.
+Zacks Investment Research lowered shares of Lexington Realty Trust (NYSE:LXP) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.

 According to Zacks, “LEXINGTON CORP PROPERTIES INC is a real estate investment trust engaged in the ownership, operation, management of a diverse portfolio of real properties. “

-Other analysts have also recently issued reports about the company.
-Stifel Nicolaus raised Lexington Realty Trust from a hold rating to a buy rating and raised their target price for the stock from $9.50 to $11.00 in a research note on Wednesday, August 7th.
-Evercore ISI set a $10.00 target price on Lexington Realty Trust and gave the stock a buy rating in a research note on Wednesday, August 7th.
-Finally, Wells Fargo & Co cut Lexington Realty Trust from an outperform rating to a market perform rating and set a $10.50 target price on the stock. in a research note on Monday, August 26th.
-Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $10.88.
+Several other research analysts also recently weighed in on LXP.
+Wells Fargo & Co downgraded Lexington Realty Trust from an outperform rating to a market perform rating and set a $10.50 price target for the company. in a research note on Monday, August 26th.
+Stifel Nicolaus upgraded Lexington Realty Trust from a hold rating to a buy rating and increased their price target for the stock from $9.50 to $11.00 in a research note on Wednesday, August 7th.
+Finally, Evercore ISI set a $10.00 price target on Lexington Realty Trust and gave the stock a buy rating in a research note on Wednesday, August 7th.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Lexington Realty Trust has an average rating of Buy and an average target price of $10.88.

-Lexington Realty Trust (NYSE:LXP) last posted its earnings results on Wednesday, August 7th.
-The real estate investment trust reported $0.20 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.20.
-The company had revenue of $80.10 million for the quarter, compared to analysts’ expectations of $79.61 million.
+Lexington Realty Trust (NYSE:LXP) last announced its quarterly earnings data on Wednesday, August 7th.
+The real estate investment trust reported $0.20 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.20.
+The firm had revenue of $80.10 million during the quarter, compared to the consensus estimate of $79.61 million.
 Lexington Realty Trust had a return on equity of 23.21% and a net margin of 84.56%.
-Lexington Realty Trust’s quarterly revenue was down 24.2% on a year-over-year basis.
-During the same period last year, the firm earned $0.25 earnings per share.
-As a group, equities research analysts anticipate that Lexington Realty Trust will post 0.79 earnings per share for the current year.
+The business’s revenue for the quarter was down 24.2% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.25 EPS.
+Equities research analysts forecast that Lexington Realty Trust will post 0.79 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 15th.
-Shareholders of record on Monday, September 30th will be given a dividend of $0.102 per share.
-The ex-dividend date of this dividend is Friday, September 27th.
-This represents a $0.41 annualized dividend and a yield of 3.93%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 15th.
+Stockholders of record on Monday, September 30th will be paid a dividend of $0.102 per share.
+The ex-dividend date is Friday, September 27th.
+This represents a $0.41 annualized dividend and a dividend yield of 4.01%.
 Lexington Realty Trust’s payout ratio is 42.71%.

-Institutional investors have recently bought and sold shares of the business.
-Bremer Bank National Association bought a new stake in Lexington Realty Trust during the 1st quarter valued at approximately $37,000.
-Point72 Asset Management L.P. bought a new stake in Lexington Realty Trust during the 2nd quarter valued at approximately $85,000.
-Allianz Asset Management GmbH bought a new stake in Lexington Realty Trust during the 2nd quarter valued at approximately $97,000.
-Holocene Advisors LP bought a new stake in Lexington Realty Trust during the 2nd quarter valued at approximately $97,000.
-Finally, Private Advisor Group LLC bought a new stake in Lexington Realty Trust during the 2nd quarter valued at approximately $106,000.
-87.72% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of the company.
+Profund Advisors LLC grew its position in shares of Lexington Realty Trust by 4.3% in the second quarter.
+Profund Advisors LLC now owns 31,549 shares of the real estate investment trust’s stock valued at $297,000 after purchasing an additional 1,288 shares during the last quarter.
+CWM Advisors LLC grew its stake in shares of Lexington Realty Trust by 8.4% in the second quarter.
+CWM Advisors LLC now owns 17,961 shares of the real estate investment trust’s stock valued at $169,000 after buying an additional 1,395 shares in the last quarter.
+Oregon Public Employees Retirement Fund grew its stake in shares of Lexington Realty Trust by 1.7% in the second quarter.
+Oregon Public Employees Retirement Fund now owns 82,841 shares of the real estate investment trust’s stock valued at $780,000 after buying an additional 1,400 shares in the last quarter.
+Nomura Asset Management Co.
+Ltd. boosted its position in Lexington Realty Trust by 1.0% during the second quarter.
+Nomura Asset Management Co.
+Ltd. now owns 135,000 shares of the real estate investment trust’s stock worth $1,270,000 after purchasing an additional 1,400 shares during the period.
+Finally, Arizona State Retirement System boosted its position in Lexington Realty Trust by 0.5% during the second quarter.
+Arizona State Retirement System now owns 324,254 shares of the real estate investment trust’s stock worth $3,051,000 after purchasing an additional 1,599 shares during the period.
+Institutional investors own 87.72% of the company’s stock.

 Lexington Realty Trust (NYSE: LXP) is a publicly traded real estate investment trust (REIT) that owns a diversified portfolio of real estate assets consisting primarily of equity investments in single-tenant net-leased commercial properties across the United States.
 Lexington seeks to expand its industrial portfolio through build-to-suit transactions, sale-leaseback transactions and other transactions, including acquisitions.